dart-archive/ffigen/README.md

 2. Run `pub run ffigen`.

 ## Running Tests
-1. Run setup to build the LLVM wrapper - `pub run ffigen:setup`.
-2. Dynamic library for some tests also need to be built before running the examples.
+1. Dynamic library for some tests need to be built before running the examples.
   1. `cd test/native_test`.
   2. Run `dart build_test_dylib.dart`.

 Run tests from the root of the package with `pub run test`.
+> Note: If llvm is not installed in one of the default locations, tests may fail.
 ## FAQ
 ### Can ffigen be used for removing underscores or renaming declarations?
 Ffigen supports **regexp based renaming**, the regexp must be a